 Compliance with SCGs is a threshold criterion for all BCP Site alternatives.
 Exceedances of commercial SCOs, exceedances of groundwater Class GA Standards, and NAPL have been identified on the BCP Site.
 Alternative No. 4 addresses the soil exceedances by containing all fill that exceeds SCOs with a cover.
 The groundwater exceeding the Class GA standards would be contained by the full-scale groundwater collection and treatment system.
-Alternative No. 4 eliminates NAPL in the Light Oil Area (if any remains after the completion of the secondary containment IRM) and in the Tar Seep No. 2 location through treatment.
+Alternative No. 4 eliminates NAPL through treatment.
 The solidification will reduce the mobility of both separate phase and dissolved phase constituents.

-20 Surface water management after completion of the soil cover is not a remedial action and is not included in this AA.
+&lt;sup>25 Surface water management after completion of the soil cover is not a remedial action and is not included in this AA.